Azure/azure-functions-sql-extension/README.md

     ALTER TABLE ['your table name'] ADD CONSTRAINT PKey PRIMARY KEY CLUSTERED (['column to be primary key']);
     ```

-1. Change tracking must be enabled to use the trigger binding.
-If you do not plan on using the trigger binding, you can skip this step.
+1. Change tracking must be enabled on the database to use the trigger.
+If you do not plan on using the trigger, you can skip this step.
 To enable change tracking on the database, run:

     ```sql
     ALTER DATABASE ['your database name']